hmgu-itg/burden_testing/README.md

 ### Adjusting the config file used by the pipeline:

-The location of the score files, linked feature file, path to bigWigTools etc.
+Update the location of the score files, linked feature file, path to bigWigTools etc. in the config.txt file.
+The script checks the existence of these files, and if the test fails, the script exits.